 Pastel hair requires lightening and the use of dyes to achieve.
-This process can be damaging to the hair and that is something that needs to be addressed afterwards in order to keep your hair looking great.
+This process can be damaging to the hair and that is something that needs to be addressed afterward in order to keep your hair looking great.

 Hair that is damaged will be more prone to dryness, frizz, and breakages which can be addressed with the use of a good protein treatment and conditioning products.
-Whether you get much damage at all is more likely if you're starting from a darker shade like brown however, and it's definitely possible to get to pastel without any noticeable damage with lighter hair.
+Whether you get much damage at all is more likely if you're starting from a darker shade like brown, however, and it's definitely possible to get to pastel without any noticeable damage with lighter hair.

 Regardless of which position you find yourself in, unless you dye your hair very frequently and have changed colors a lot in the past, a few simple treatments are all it takes to repair your hair.

 A more likely problem that you will definitely face now that you have pastel hair is fading of your new color.
 Even if you use a permanent dye, this will still occur and lead to the loss of the style eventually but it can be managed.

 In most cases, if you can manage to find a decent color refreshing shampoo, this is all that will be required to keep your color vibrant without any additional damage or hassle.
 This isn't possible for all shades though but mainly for some of the popular and less outlandish colors like rose-gold or lilac.
 Product lines like De Lorenzo Nova Fusion shampoo have a few different shampoos that can maintain pink or violet pastel shades.